tmd-lab/microslip-rough-contact/README.md

 # microslip-rough-contact
 An open source physics-based friction model for the dynamics of jointed structures.

-This code is provided to aid in research, no guarantee is made for the accuracy of the results when applied to other structures.
-If this code is useful, please cite the journal paper:
+This code is provided free of charge with minimal support under the condition that you cite the corresponding paper:
 ```
 @article{porterTowardsAPredictive,
 	title = {Towards a Predictive, Physics-Based Friction Model for the Dynamics of Jointed Structures},